fever324/NLP-Projects/Project3/Report Sequence Tagging Model.md

     baseline.printSolution(Solution)

 ```

+The decoding method was implemented according to viterbi method.
+We thought carefully about how and to smooth our language model.

 ##Individual Member ContributionHongfei Li wrote the baseline algorithm, and wrote the report.
 Shibo Zang was the main brain of the team.
 Hongfei and Shibo both contributed to writing the viterbi algorithm and hmm models.
 Shibo also worked on the extension and figured out how to convert our algorithms to work with trigram.